 Washington Trails Association Trailblazer App

-If you are planning a visit Washington, then you’ll definitely want to have the Washington Trails Association Trailblazers hiking app on your phone.
-I used this all throughout my Washington road trip last summer, and it was the handiest tool I could ask for.
+If you are planning a visit to Washington, then you’ll definitely want to have the Washington Trails Association Trailblazers hiking app on your phone.
+I used this all throughout my Washington road trip and it was the handiest tool I could ask for.
 It includes an awesome trail finder based on your location and has recent trail reviews and photos so you can learn about current conditions.
 You can even search for dog-friendly trails trails with NO BUGS.
 Sounds like our kind of trail.

 Of all the websites and apps for hikers, PeakFinder has a great background story.
 The app was born from an argument between friends out on the trail who couldn’t agree on the names of the mountain peaks surrounding them.
 Since its inception, PeakFinder has become a popular app that displays the surrounding mountain ranges in a panoramic view from your phone.
 It’s not just for settling debates, it’s great for hikers who want to become more familiar with the topography of trails thanks to its built-in compass that provides detailed information on the landscape.
 PeakFinder can even tell you the orbit lines of the sun and moon which is handy if you’re trying to capture that perfect sunset shot.

 If there is ever any urgent change in the trail conditions that are important for other hikers, mountain bikers, and even backcountry skiers to know, the Mountain Hub lets you make an update in real-time.
 Consider this app a really helpful message board for outdoor lovers who want to stay in the know on their favorite trails.
 Among all the best hiking apps and websites for finding trails that we list, this is one you’ll want to have downloaded as a just in case.